marcorussi/light_it_up_controller/README.md

 # light_it_up_controller
-BLE motion controller based on nrf51 chipset.
-It allows to control a compatible BLE LED dimmer by moving it in specific ways.
+A BLE motion controller based on Nordic nrf51 chipset.
+Developed under Ubuntu environment using a nrf51 PCA10028 development kit and a custom board.
+The firmware is based on S130 from Nordic SDK 11.x.x.

+This firmware detects a motion state and advertises an associated value in a specific data field.
+A compatible 4 channels LED dimmer scans the advertising packet and controls the 4 channels PWM values.
+The firmware detects face orientation and rotation using an accelerometer.
-Refer to doc.txt for more details.
+Refer to doc.txt file.

 **Install**